 - Given that most of the dirt and dandruff settle on the scalp, it is important to apply a generous amount of shampoo on the head and scrub it well for deep cleaning.

 - Applying conditioner after every shampoo wash can help soften your tresses, thus making them easier to untangle and reducing hair breakage.

-- Different hair types have different needs, and this should be kept in mind when choosing your hair care products.
-Use a shampoo and conditioner that is formulated to address the demands of your particular hair type and condition.
+- Different hair types have different needs, which should be kept in mind when choosing your hair care products.

 - Chemically treated hair is drier and more brittle than normal hair and therefore requires greater and gentler care.
 Frequent washing can further strip away the moisture from it, resulting in a great deal of hair breakage.
 Thus, wash your treated or colored hair less often.